hoplon/javelin/README.md

 ;; Given a cell c containing a seqable value of size n and a function f, returns ;; a sequence of n formula cells such that the ith cell's formula is (f (nth c i)).

+(cell-let [binding-form c] body*)
+;; Given a cell c and a binding form, binds names in the binding form to formula ;; cells containing the destructured values (these values will update as the ;; value of c changes) and evaluates the body expressions.

 (cell-doseq seq-expr body*)
 ;; Repeatedly executes the body expression(s) for side effects as doseq does.
 ;; However seq-expr is a single binding-form/collection-cell-expr pair instead